-- Ballot\
+- Ballot

-- Tan ballot envelope\
+- Tan ballot envelope

-- Voter registration application\
+- Voter registration application

-- White signature envelope\
+- White signature envelope

-- Larger white return envelope\
+- Larger white return envelope

 - Pen with black ink

 - Minnesota driver's license with your address or other authorized proof of where you live.

 See other side for a list of options

-- \If any of these items are missing, please contact your local election official.
+- If any of these items are missing, please contact your local election official.

 - Your ID number

 Minnesota driver's license number,

 Minnesota ID card number,

 or the last four digits of your Social Security number.

 See below if you do not have any of these numbers.

 - Witness

-Anyone registered to vote in Minnesota,

-including your spouse or relative,

-or a notary public,

-or a person with the authority to administer oaths
+Any person who is at least 18 years of age on or before the day of the election and a citizen of the United States, including your spouse or relative, or a notary public, or a person with the authority to administer oaths